 Extensive Outdoor or Indoor Production

-There are extensive outdoor and indoor methods of producing veal that works on a much better welfare basis.
-These indoor options have bedding for the calves, access to the outdoors and ventilation, and more space per calf.
+There are extensive outdoor and indoor methods of producing veal that provide much better welfare.
+These indoor options have bedding for the calves, access to the outdoors, ventilation and more space per calf.
 The outdoor options are the best for calves, and the highest standard organic farms suckle calves on an older, retired dairy cow.

 RSPCA’s Freedom Food

 The RSPCA standards mandate deep straw bedding and forbid the transport of veal calves abroad.
 They also require veal calves to have sufficient fiber and iron in their diets.
 However, RSPCA standards do allow for the use of individual crates.

 Suckler herds allow veal calves to stay with their mothers and be weaned off their milk before slaughter.
 As it avoids the pain of separation, and calves get the psychological and health benefits of staying with their mother, this can be a higher welfare option.

 U.K. standards require calves to have bedding, and for younger calves to consume twice the fibrous food of continental calves.
 The minimum amount of iron in their diet is also supposed to be higher, and older calves should be provided with more room than is required in Europe.

 Veal is legal because there is still demand for the product.
 Public awareness of veal farming has led to bans on the most egregious forms of veal rearing, like the use of veal crates and the procurement of slink veal.

 What You Can Do